oblique63/EventCommander/README.md

 event_bus.signal(MyChildEvent);
 // Will only call myEventHandler() once, despite other handlers for MyEvent also being called.

-// To avoid this, simply assign different function instances for each listener: event_bus..on(MyEvent, (event) => doSomething())
+// To avoid this, simply assign a different function instance to each listener: event_bus..on(MyEvent, (event) => doSomething())
          ..on(MyChildEvent, (event) => doSomething());